kbase/staging_service/docs/import_specifications.ADR.md

 # Import Specifications Architecture Design Record

 This document specifies the design for handling import specifications in the Staging Service (StS).
-An upload specification is an Excel, CSV, or TSV file that contains instructions for how to import one or more files in the staging area to KBase as KBase data types.
+An import specification is an Excel, CSV, or TSV file that contains instructions for how to import one or more files in the staging area to KBase as KBase data types.

 ## Resources